Reinstatement Process for Sanctioned Licenses

-Read the chapter 4 rules, Sections 655--4.11 through 4.11(5) that explain how to submit an application for reinstatement of licensure, subsequent to disciplinary action by the Board of Nursing.
+Read the administrative rules (655 IAC 20.36) that explain how to submit an application for reinstatement of licensure, subsequent to disciplinary action by the Board of Nursing.
 Please read them carefully and completely, as your request will not be considered until you have complied with the requirements identified.
 Be sure to include your full name, address and phone number with your initial application materials.

 Upon receipt, the information will be reviewed for completeness.